Mshriver2/php-4chan-downloader/README.md

 * design interface with css/html
 * figure out how to get all fullsize image hrefs into an array
-* add an option for user to zip all images before downloading
+* find out how to download img from url to a temp folder on webserver
+* build file zip method in imageScrape Class
 * allow multiple threads to be downloaded at once